GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 - Our North Star goal.
 - The pyramid of success:
 principles that guide our work, and examples of those principles in practice.
-- The features and capabilities that are now possible.
+- The features and capabilities that RenderingNG makes possible.
 - A high-level overview of the major project components of RenderingNG.

 ## North star